jonas-tfo/bio-vec-db/README.md

-# bio-vec-db
+# simvek - semantic similarity search for amino acid sequences

-A vector database for amino acid sequences, using embeddings.
+simvek embeds a given query sequence with a transformer model and finds the nearest neighbours in embedding space, returning semantically similar sequences without relying on traditional alignment methods like BLAST. \

-Allows nearest-neighbour queries by storing vectors using a HSNW (Hierarchial Navigable Small World) Storage is backed by [sled](https://github.com/spacejam/sled).
+Vectors are indexed with [HNSW](https://github.com/jean-pierreBoth/hnswlib-rs) (Hierarchial Navigable Small World) for fast approximate search. \

-HNSW storage and nearest-neighbour search is backed by [hnsw_rs](https://github.com/jean-pierreBoth/hnswlib-rs).
+Both embeddings and sequences are persisted in [sled](https://github.com/spacejam/sled) key-value stores for fast retrieval.

 ## Architecture